-The medical devices/workstations require a login with VA credentials.
-Once logged into the workstation, there is another level of credentialing that must be verified prior to accessing the eCareManager program. eCareManager is a role-based access software so personnel are assigned roles based on their job functions and they are limited to the "need to know" of any information in the system as determined by role for clinical personnel and Biomedical staff.
+eCare Manager is a role-based access software so personnel are assigned roles based on their job functions and they are limited to the "need to know" of any information in the system as determined by role for clinical personnel and Biomedical staff.

-All staff with access to patient information in the performance of their duties need to know their responsibilities in maintaining the confidentiality of VA sensitive information, especially patient information, by completing the annual VA Privacy and Information Security Awareness and Rules of Behavior training, and the VHA Privacy and HIPAA Focused Training.
+8.1c Describe the different roles in general terms that have been created to provide access to the system?
+For example, certain users may have "read-only" access while others may be permitted to make certain amendments or changes to the information.
+Version date: October 1, 2023 All staff with access to patient information in the performance of their duties need to know their responsibilities in maintaining the confidentiality of VA sensitive information, especially patient information, by completing the annual VA Privacy and Information Security Awareness and Rules of Behavior training, and the VHA Privacy and HIPAA Focused Training.